Database Engine Service Startup Options

 You may want to use some startup options every time you start SQL Server.
-These options, such as -g or starting with a trace flag, are most easily done by configuring the startup parameters by using SQL Server Configuration Manager.
+These options, such as starting with a trace flag, are most easily done by configuring the startup parameters by using SQL Server Configuration Manager.
 These tool saves the startup options as registry keys, enabling SQL Server to always start with the startup options.

 The -h parameter is not supported in SQL Server 2017.
 This parameter was used in earlier versions of 32-bit instances of SQL Server to reserve virtual memory address space for Hot Add memory metadata when AWE is enabled.
 For more information, see Discontinued SQL Server Features in SQL Server 2016.